RohitRai300/A-Deep-Learning-Approach-to-JPEG-compressed-Document-Image-Quality-Assessment/README.md

 6) Screenshots and Analysis  : It contains Images(working demo, preprocessing output, etc.)

+\
-Also Note that:
+Also Note that:\
 All the directories contains separate README file for detailed instructions.
+\

-Thank You!!
+Thank You!!\

 Author:

-Rohit Rai - MIT2020098
+Rohit Rai - MIT2020098\
-2nd Semester
+2nd Semester\
-Data Engineering
+Data Engineering\
-MTech(Information Technology - Data Engineering)
+MTech(Information Technology)\
-Indian Institute of Information Technology, Allahabad, UP,India
+Indian Institute of Information Technology, Allahabad, UP,India\